bigbluebutton/bbb-app-rooms/README.md

 9. Click on 'View LTI Configuration XML'.
 It'll take to you a page with the following URL: https://lti.\<JOHN>.blindside-dev.com/lti/default/xml_config.
 Replace the 'default' with 'rooms' and refresh the page/press enter.

 10. Copy the secure_launch_url.
 This is the url that you will use when adding the plugin in your lms.
 The consumer_key and shared_secret are the same as the ones set in the rooms env. variables (as OMNIAUTH_BBBLTIBROKER_KEY and OMNIAUTH_BBBLTIBROKER_SECRET)

+#  Other

+## Custom parameters

+Custom parameters accepted in the launch:

+* `custom_record`: Set to `true` to create the room with the `recording` flag checked.
+Don't set it on the launch to use the default value.
+* `custom_all_moderators`:  Set to `true` to create the room with this flag checked.
+Don't set it on the launch to use the default value.
+* `custom_wait_moderator`:  Set to `true` to create the room with this flag checked.
+Don't set it on the launch to use the default value.